Dan Spivey: All Japan Pro Wrestling (1988–1995)

-Jim Crockett Promotions/World Championship Wrestling (1989–1992)
+Jim Crockett Promotions / World Championship Wrestling (1989–1992)

-1989
+The Varsity Club (1989)

-In early 1989, Spivey returned to the NWA and Jim Crockett.
+In early 1989, Spivey returned to Jim Crockett Promotions.
 Spivey was made a member of The Varsity Club as a replacement for Rick Steiner, who left the group.
 Spivey's background as a football player at the University of Georgia was touched upon to lend credibility to his inclusion in the group.
-While in the Varsity Club, Spivey feuded with Rick Steiner and the Road Warriors, acting more as back-up while former tag team partner Mike Rotunda and Steve Williams were pushed as the stars of the group.
-When the Varsity Club disbanded, Spivey came under the management of ex-referee Teddy Long and started teaming with newcomer Sid Vicious under the name of The Skyscrapers.
+While in the Varsity Club, Spivey feuded with Rick Steiner and the Road Warriors, acting more as back-up while former tag team partner Mike Rotunda and "Dr. Death" Steve Williams were pushed as the stars of the group.

+The Skyscrapers (1989–1990)

+When the Varsity Club disbanded in June 1989, Spivey came under the management of ex-referee Teddy Long and started teaming with newcomer Sid Vicious under the name of The Skyscrapers.
 The Skyscrapers' (so named due to their height and leanness) first taste of success came at the Great American Bash pay-per-view, where they first co-won a Two-Ring King of the Hill Battle Royal with Sid being the survivor in one ring and Spivey surviving in the other.
 The rules called for the two to fight each other but manager Teddy Long convinced them to shake hands and share the prize money.
 Later in the night, the Skyscrapers defeated The Dynamic Dudes due to their overwhelming size and power.

 The Skyscrapers quickly became involved in a feud with the Road Warriors, sparked by Teddy Long's actions while he was still a referee.
 The two teams were very evenly matched in power and intensity, creating a series of matches that did not favor one team over the other.
 Spivey and Vicious were disqualified against the Road Warriors at Halloween Havoc.
 Shortly after Halloween Havoc, the Skyscrapers faced the Steiner Brothers at Clash of the Champions IX in a hard hitting match.
 Sid Vicious suffered a punctured lung due to a broken rib.
 With Vicious out of action, Teddy Long brought in another tall newcomer in the same mold as Sid Vicious and Dan Spivey and dubbed him "Mean" Mark Callous.
 At the same time while working for the NWA as one of the Skyscrapers, Spivey also competed in his home state of Florida, winning the NWA Florida Heavyweight Championship in late 1989.
 However, this title win was not referred to on NWA Television.
 Spivey would go on to hold the title until July 1992, when he lost it to Lou Perez.